 Description

-Oreocereus celsianus is a slow-growing cactus with columnar, green-grey to dark green stems densely covered with long white hairs and brown spines.
+Oreocereus celsianus is a slow-growing cactus with columnar, green-grey to dark green stems densely covered with long, white hairs and brown spines.
 As the plant ages, it branches from the base, forming a clump.
-The stems are initially prostrate, then erect, reaching 10 feet (3 m) in height and 4.8 inches (12 cm) in diameter.
-They have 9 to 15 tuberous ribs lined with oval white-felted areoles bearing a cluster of 8 to 13 spines.
+The stems are initially prostrate, then erect, and can grow up to 10 feet (3 m) long and 4.8 inches (12 cm) in diameter.
+They have 9 to 15 tuberous ribs lined with oval, white-felted areoles bearing a cluster of 8 to 13 spines.
 Each areole bears 1 to 4 central spines measuring up to 3.2 inches (8 cm) long and 7 to 9 radial spines measuring up to 0.8 inches (2 cm) long.
-The density of the white hairs is greatest at the tip of the stem and gradually decreases towards the base.
+The density of the white hairs is greatest at the tip of the stem and gradually decreases toward the base.

-In the spring, tubular flowers appear near the tips of the stems, opening during the day.
-The flowers are slightly curved, up to 3.6 inches (9 cm) long and 1.2 inches (3 cm) in diameter.
-They have greenish-brown outer tepals, mauve pink to dark red inner tepals, and red filaments.
+In the spring, Oreocereus celsianus produces tubular flowers near the tips of the stems, which open during the day.
+The flowers are slightly curved and can reach a length of 3.6 inches (9 cm) and a diameter of 1.2 inches (3 cm).
+They have greenish-brown outer tepals, mauve-pink to dark red inner tepals, and red filaments.
 The floral tube is covered with short scales and long white and black hairs.
-The spherical fruits are yellow, reach 2 inches (5 cm) in diameter, contain several black seeds, and split at the base when fully ripe.
+The yellow spherical fruits contain several black seeds and split at the base when fully ripe.
+They can grow up to 2 inches (5 cm) in diameter.

 How to Grow and Care for Oreocereus celsianus